For most of us, Covid-19 has radically shifted our day-to-day context: our work environment, social milieu, shopping and even our sleeping habits.

 At least once every four weeks for the last five years I have been on the move, travelling across the country for work or to visit friends, or further afield on overland adventures.

-Without lockdown, I don’t think I ever would have realised how much I travel—and the possibile advantages of stability.
+Without lockdown, I don’t think I ever would have realised how much I travel—and the possible advantages of stability.

 With a rocksteady context, I’ve been able to build consistent habits like never before.
 With no interruptions to my developing routines, I’ve seen improvements in both my work and rest.